Arlen22/TiddlyServer/README.md

 ### Bundled version
  1. Download and install NodeJS from https://nodejs.org
     - If you want to make a portable TiddlyServer, just download the binary file.
+The LTS version (the default) is fine.
+You will need to download the correct architecture.
+32-bit is recommended for maximum portability on most desktops and laptops.
+If you are going to be using it on a linux or android device, you may need the ARM binaries as the ARM architecture is generally found in micro pc builds, mobile devices, and tablets.
  2. Download the latest release of TiddlyServer from https://github.com/Arlen22/TiddlyServer/releases unzip the folder contained in the zip file to wherever you want it. __Put the binary in this folder if you want it to be portable.__
  3. Rename `example-settings.json` to just `settings.json` and configure your tree with the actual folders you want to serve.
 See below for details on settings.json.
  4. `node server.js` or `node server.js /path/to/settings.json`